 This pilot project will support RTOs by mapping licensing, legislative, regulatory, and certification requirements against key training ‘touchpoints’ to encourage consistent interpretation and use across the system:

-The pilot will examine the ACM Animal Care and Management Training Package, producing a detailed database mapping licensing, legislative, regulatory, and certification requirements across relevant qualifications and units.
+The pilot will examine the ACM Animal Care and Management Training Package, producing a resource that maps licensing, legislative, regulatory, and certification requirements across relevant qualifications and units.
 The pilot will also test a scalable structure and process that JSCs can apply across training packages in the future, creating a centralised resource.

-Targeted engagement will be undertaken with licensing and regulatory bodies, government bodies, RTOs, industry bodies and associations related to the sectors covered by the ACM Animal Care and Management Training Package.
-They will be consulted to ensure accuracy, relevance and currency of the information being collected to build the database.
+Work to finalise the resource is taking place and a report of findings is being produced.
+It follows targeted engagement with licensing and regulatory bodies, government bodies, RTOs, industry bodies and associations related to the sectors covered by the ACM Animal Care and Management Training Package.
+These stakeholders were consulted to ensure accuracy, relevance and currency of the information being collected to draft the resource.

 - Content sourcing: identifying and recording specific legislative, licensing and regulatory requirements against current ACM qualifications and units of competency.